isovector/certainty-by-construction/src/book/4-setoids.lagda.md

 Pretty nice, if you ask me.

-My claim is that our use of the `≈` in `_≈_⟨mod_⟩` is valid; this relationship truly is an equivalence relation --- that is to say, it's interchangeable with equality, and behaves in an identical manner, mathematically speaking.
+My claim is that our use of the `≈` in `_≈_⟨mod_⟩` is valid; this relationship truly is an equivalence relation---that is to say, it's interchangeable with equality, and behaves in an identical manner, mathematically speaking.
 Recall that to show an equivalence relationship, we need to show the relation satisfies reflexivity, symmetry, and transitivity.
 As usual, we can reify these